 Example: A 6/6 green creature with trample is blocked by a 2/2 creature with protection from green.
 The attacking creature's controller must assign at least 2 damage to the blocker, even though that damage will be prevented by the blocker's protection ability.
-The attacking creature's controller can divide the rest of the damage as he or she chooses between the blocking creature and the defending player.
+The attacking creature's controller can divide the rest of the damage as they choose between the blocking creature and the defending player.